nasyx-rakeeb/schema-optimizer-pro/README.md

 1. Download the plugin from the WordPress repository or from the releases page on this repository.
 2. Install the plugin in your WordPress site by going to Plugins > Add New > Upload Plugin.
 3. Activate the plugin.
-4. Go to the plugin settings page (Settings > WP-Schema) to configure the plugin.
+4. Go to the plugin settings page (Settings > Schema Pro) to configure the plugin.
 5. Start improving your website's visibility in search results and increase traffic.

 ## Requirements